28. In

 The European Expansion (Scenario)

-You have been hired by a company to look at the ways to best move the company into the European market but you have to first determine what kind of company you are dealing with.
+look at the ways to best move the company into the European market but you have

-113. If the company that has hired you is primarily used by manufacturing organizations, it is a ___________.
+the company that has hired you is primarily used by manufacturing

-a. licensing company
+a. licensing

 b. franchising company